 Welcome to Fletcher Counseling!
-At Fletcher, we are fortunate to have three counselors, one for each grade level.
+At Fletcher, we are fortunate to have two counselors.
 Each counselor remains with her class until those students graduate from 8th grade.

 The goal of the counseling program is to partner with parents, staff, and students to support the development of the whole child.
 We do this by offering academic and social/emotional support.
 Additionally, counselors collaborate with staff on our Social Kindness program to promote respect, inclusion, and a positive school community.